dto-btn/ssc-assistant/README.md

 `Ctrl + Shift + P` in VSCode and then `Dev Containers: Reopen in Container` (or alternatively if you never did open it `Dev Containers: Open Folder in Container...` and select the repo with `ssc-assistant`).

 > **NOTE:** [Sharing SSH Key with the container via `ssh-agent`](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials)

+### Development steps:

+Development steps are the same once you are inside the container (regardless if spun from Codespaces or locally from Dev Containers extension):

+`Ctrl + Shift + ~` to open 2 new terminals and simply start the services:

+> NOTE: It is important that you firsts login via `az login  --use-device-code`

+API:

+`cd app/api && flask run --debug --port=5001`

+Frontend:

+`cd app/frontend && npm run dev`

+All the necessary `npm install` and `pip install` commands have already been run and you can simply reach the codespace url that points to the `8080` port.

+**NOTE**: You will need to have a `163dev` account in order to develop and test on DEV/locally ([request an account](https://forms.office.com/pages/responsepage.aspx?id=lMFb0L-U1kquLh2w8uOPXgYMhvp43QhHmpexXCVOi0NUNzZSUjJZSjRDNldYWUpPWDVIWkdZMzZJMi4u)).

 ### Manual setup (deprecated)